Stink Bugs and Boxelder Bugs – Does Fall Drive Them Indoors?

 Why Do Stink Bugs and Boxelders Come Inside?

 Like many insects, these bugs seek shelter and food for the coming winter months.
 As the weather turns colder, these bugs will take advantage of any available crack and crevice in your home’s exterior to gain access to the warmth of your home.
 Both adult stink and boxelder bugs will search for cracks and holes in walls, in window trim and molding, and in your foundation.

-The real problem with these bugs is their stink–if you’ve ever smelled one, you know just how bad it can be.
-One or two stink bugs, every once and a while, is not that big of a problem.
-But imagine hundreds of stink or boxelders in your home–and imagine the stench!
-Even if you make it through the winter without a major stink bug problem, don’t ignore it for too long–if these bugs are evident in your home in the fall, they’ll multiply and emerge during spring, causing a far greater problem.
+The real problem with these bugs is, of course, their stench!
+If you’ve ever smelled one, you know just how bad it can be.
+One or two stink bugs every once and a while is not that big of a problem.
+But hundreds hiding out in your home during the winter is another problem altogether.
+Even if you make it through the winter without a major stink bug problem, don’t ignore it for too long—if these bugs are evident in your home in the fall, they’ll multiply and emerge during spring, causing a far greater problem.

 Most stink and boxelder bugs feed on plants.
 The larva feeds on weeds and grasses, and as they grow into adulthood, they begin feeding on agricultural and garden staples.
 These bugs are a huge problem for farmers and gardeners because they will eat beans, pecans, corn, peppers, apples, berries, cotton, corn, and many other popular crops.

 Prevention is the best way to make sure stink bugs and boxelder bugs stay away from your home and garden.
 Good pest control should always start with a thorough evaluation of the environment and then making changes as needed.

 - Inspect your home and garden.
 Look for any signs of stink bug activity.